Boudoir Preparation Guide

 I don't know how to pose.

-Pose anxiety is totally normal, but you don’t need to know a thing about posing—not even a little!
+You don’t need to know a thing about posing, not even a little!
 I’ll guide you through every step, demonstrating the poses myself for you to mirror.
 If something doesn’t work right away, I’ll gently redirect you until we get the perfect shot.
-Taking amazing photos is my job, and I’m passionate about making sure you look incredible!
+Taking amazing photos is my job, and I’m passionate about making sure you look incredible.

 I'm not photogenic.